olimarie21/olimarie21/README.md

 ## 🚀 About Me

-- Currently looking for my next role as a Front-end or Full-stack Developer 💻 [Check out my LinkedIn](https://www.linkedin.com/in/oliviaunderdah/)
+- Currently a web developer at the University of British Columbia 💻 [Check out my LinkedIn](https://www.linkedin.com/in/oliviaunderdah/)
 - You can visit out my portfolio site (built with Next.js) at [oliviaunderdah.com](https://www.oliviaunderdah.com) 🖲️
-- I graduateed from Langara College's Web and Mobile Application Development post-graduate program in 2022 🎓
-- I am currently learning Typescript 🧠
-- I have 6 years of experience in marketing & graphic design 🖌️
 - You can reach me via email at olivia.underdah@gmail.com 📧
 - Pronouns she/her 😄